-Rehab Success Stories at Abbington House
+Recovery Stories at Abbington House

 Mikey: From Prison to Purpose

-"A year ago, I was locked in my room, deep in psychosis from cocaine use.
-I didn’t know if I’d make it out."
+“A year ago, I was locked in my room, deep in psychosis from cocaine use.
+I didn’t know if I’d make it out”.
+After years of battling addiction and mental health struggles, he reached his lowest point, a time marked by fear, withdrawal, and hopelessness.

-Ben: From Homelessness to Giving Back
+Ben: Homelessness to Hopefulness

-"I spent years in and out of recovery programmes.
-Abbington House taught me how to love myself again."
+“I spent years in and out of recovery programmes.
+Abbington House taught me how to love myself again”.

-After completing a six-week stay at Abbington House, Ben found self-acceptance, lasting sobrietyand a new purpose.
-Now nine months sober, he’s volunteering to support others on their recovery journey.Charlotte: Finding Trust Through Compassionate Staff
+After completing a six-week stay at Abbington House, Ben found self-acceptance, lasting sobriety and a new purpose.
+Ben is now over one year sober, he’s volunteering to support others on their recovery journey.

 Lee: Understanding the Roots of Addiction

-"For me, drugs and alcohol were a way to cope with pain and suffering, it was always about survival."
+“For me, drugs and alcohol were a way to cope with pain and suffering, it was always about survival”.

 Lee’s story is one of deep reflection.
 He came to Abbington House carrying a lifetime of emotional pain and trauma.
-Through therapy and support, Lee learned to understand the roots of his addiction.
-The team helped him confront his past, work through his struggles, and rediscover his self-worth.

 Gavin: I Thought Life Was Over for Me